dleonard0/infod3/README.md

     WRITE "name" "Fred"
     READ "name"

-The server will respond with an INFO notification:
+The server will respond to READ with an INFO notification:

     INFO "name" "Fred"